Aarongoldmananalyst/NEON-HR-ANALYTICS-DASHBOARD-Workforce-Metrics-and-Talent-Intelligence/README.md

 - Dashboard design
 - Custom palette engineering

+---

 ## 💼 NEXT STEPS & RECRUITER QUICK ACTIONS
+- ▶️ Watch the 30-second interactive dashboard walkthrough above
+- 📊 Explore the live Tableau dashboard using filters and drill-downs
+- 🔗 Connect with me on LinkedIn or view my resume for full project context

+---

 ## 🔥  ABOUT THE CREATOR